Integrate Traffic Distributor with Running Application

 3. That’s it!
 Traffic Distributor is already set and ready to handle requests to our application.

-The only thing that remained to do is to redirect incoming traffic from the first environment to Traffic Distributor.
+The only remaining thing is to redirect incoming traffic from the first environment to Traffic Distributor.

 Configure App Entrypoint via TD

-- if using CNAME redirect - swap domains among the initial and TD environments
+- if using CNAME or ANAME redirect - swap domains between the initial and TD environments

 - if using A Record - swap Public IPs to transfer used external IP to the TD environment

 1. Hover over the environment your custom domain is bound to (e.g. primary-env) and select Settings from the set of appeared functional icons.

 2. Within the opened environment settings tab, the required Custom domains section will be displayed by default.
 Go to the [Swap Domains]/swap-domains/) suboption and select Traffic Distributor environment within the drop-down list.

 Now, click the Swap button and confirm this action within the pop-up to apply the changes.